Social Prescribing

 • Ways to improve overall health and wellbeing alongside health services.

-Watch this video for more examples of how Social Prescribing could benefit you:
+You can also watch this video for more examples of how Social Prescribing could benefit you:

 Who can be involved with Social Prescribing?

 Whatever stage of life someone is at, Social Prescribing can enable them to make changes that improve their health and wellbeing.
-In the Derbyshire Dales, New Connections supports anybody over the age of 18.
+In the South Derbyshire Dales, New Connections supports anybody over the age of 18.

 Community and voluntary groups and Social Prescribing